ningsongshen/stretch-break-reminder/stretch-break-reminder-chrome/plan.md

 - only informs you of a break when you close a tab, so no nasty interruptions.

 - only needs one permission, keep your data safe!

+- notification removes itself after use so that there isn't a huge mess in action centre.